 Once your greenhouse is fully cleaned and disinfected you’re ready to start winterizing.
 Winterizing is key when it comes to longevity— a small problem can turn into a big issue if it’s neglected over the winter.

 Start by disconnecting and draining any water lines and hoses.
 If you’re keeping plants in the greenhouse over winter, play it safe and try to water by hand to avoid the risks of a freeze.
+You may want to navigate to this website or consult experts like this Heating & Air Conditioning Replacement in Steiner Ranch, TX or AC repair in Germantown, TN to inspect your HVAC units.
+You can call a furnace installation in Ivesdale, IL if you have a broken unit and need to install a new one.

 Check your Electric Components